 The PMSA Christian Study Contribution program provides financial assistance to current students of PMSA schools entering a Christian study program, such as the Certificate III in Christian Ministry & Theology or any related activities.

-Fostering Christian faith and values in our schools and encouraging future leaders who hold Christian beliefs and values, we look forward to receiving applications by the 17 October 2022.
+The program fosters Christian faith and values in our schools and encourages future leaders who hold Christian beliefs and values.
+Further information and an application form will become available when applications are open.

 PMSA Indigenous Scholarships